swt30/thesis/chapters/01-introduction/01-introduction.md

 ![
   Different detection techniques find planets with different properties.
-  Radial velocity planets are often larger and further from the star than transiting planets.
+  Radial velocity planets are often more massive and farther from the star than transiting planets.
   This is because different methods are biased in different ways: short-period planets are favoured by the transit method while massive planets are favoured by the radial velocity method. --- *Data from [www.exoplanets.org](http://www.exoplanets.org)*
 ](radius-separation){#fig:radius-separation}